Effective Communication And Managing Expectations In Sports

 - Great listeners (remember, communication runs both ways).

 - Adapts communication style to athletes’ ages.

 Sharing feedback with players can significantly enhance your program while contributing to your overall player development.
 I’m not just talking about verbal communication.
 Today, coaches have access to a variety of tools that can significantly improve overall player development and feedback.

-When focussed on player evaluations specifically, there are 3 major problems that really stood out to us.
+When focused on player evaluations specifically, there are 3 major problems that really stood out to us.

 - Athletes almost never received any formal feedback on their performance after an evaluation

 - Coaches spend countless hours doing data entry into spreadsheets to try and make sense of the data